LearningLimb/learning-limb-auth/README.md

-# LearningLimb website
+# LearningLimb Auth service

-This is the main website for LearningLimb.
+This is the authentication/authorization & identity service for LearningLimb.

 ## Getting started